-If you ask my kids their favorite place to go at the shore, they’ll tell you it’s Jenkinson’s Aquarium on the Point Pleasant Beach boardwalk.
+If you ask my kids what their favorite place to go is at the shore, they’ll tell you it’s Jenkinson’s Aquarium on the Point Pleasant Beach boardwalk.
 As soon as they spot the giant penguin waving to us from the boards, they know it’s their cue to see the sea life inside, and we can’t resist their pleas.
 In the summer, it’s the perfect afternoon sun break attraction, and in the winter, it’s a great way to visit the beach while escaping the cold.
 But beyond the fun, this top aquarium in New Jersey has marine exhibits designed to emphasize the importance of wildlife conservation and features Atlantic sharks, Pacific sharks, coral reefs, penguins, and seals.
-There’s plenty to see at this two-story aquarium to keep your little ones busy all afternoon.
-And before you leave the shore, don’t forget to stop at the downtown in Point Pleasant Beach where there is even more to do. (featured photo taken at Jenkinson’s Aquarium)
+There’s plenty to see at this two-story aquarium to keep your kids busy all afternoon, and we recently visited and found even more to love.
+Read on for details about visiting, and for even more fun after the aquarium, spend time at the Point Pleasant Beach Boardwalk. (featured photo credit: NJ MOM)

 See shark-sized surprises at Jenkinson’s Aquarium

-As soon as we enter Jenkinson’s Aquarium, we are greeted by colorful fish swimming through the coral reefs, also known as the rainforest of the sea.
+Walking into Jenkinson’s Aquarium, we’re greeted by the Mangrove habitat with Atlantic rays, silver moons, and fiddler rays.
+We also spotted a tiny seahorse and other colorful fish swimming through the coral reefs, also known as the rainforest of the sea.
 At the Pacific Ocean kelp forest habitat, my kids always stop to watch the turtles swim around and rest on the rocks in their pond.
 But a must-do is the shark tank spanning two levels—start downstairs underwater and go upstairs to see the top of the 58,000-gallon tank on the Shark Balcony.
-The tank is filled with nurse sharks, sand sharks, spotted wobbegongs, and even a sand tiger shark.
+The tank is filled with nurse sharks, blacktip reef sharks, spotted wobbegongs, and even a sand tiger shark.
 Fun Fact: The sharks are fed three times weekly to keep them full and the other fish safe.
 If you are lucky, you might be able to catch their feeding time.

 Waddle with the penguins

-The African penguins are always a big hit with our family.
-We love to watch these beautiful creatures waddle and swim, and it’s always a good day when we get to see them eat their lunch.
+The African penguins are a big hit at Jenkinson’s Aquarium, and everyone is always excited to see these beautiful creatures waddle and swim.
+For us, it’s a good day when we get to see them eat their lunch.
 If you look closely, the penguins are tagged with various beads so the staff can tell them apart.
 The penguins also have names like Betty, Captain Jack, Elmer, and Dassen.
-And kids won’t be able to resist the adopt-a-penguin program—you will receive a plush animal, an adoption certificate, a photo, two aquarium passes, and a discount for an encounter to meet your adoptee.
+If you love the penguins as much as we do, you can sign up for their Adopt-a-Penguin Program—you will receive a plush animal, an adoption certificate, a photo, and two aquarium passes.
 You can also adopt seals, sharks, sloths, and turtles too.
 And if you miss the penguins after your trip, you can watch the penguin cam whenever you want.

 Here’s what to know about Jenkinson’s Aquarium before you go